phylotastic/phylotastic-portal/INSTRUCTION.md

    `  #       :omniauthable, :omniauth_providers => [:google_oauth2]`

-in app/models/user.rb

-Comment
+Comment this line in routes.rb

    `# devise_for :users, :controllers => { :omniauth_callbacks => "callbacks" }`

-in routes.rb

 Then run